raimo-al/LongTermStorageaDNA-Scripts/README.md

 # Installation and pipeline

 # Requirements :
-- For the pipeline to need to download your preferred reference genome in the directory "$ScratchDir" (ScratchDir="/path/to/your/scratchdirectory/").
+For the pipeline to need to download your preferred reference genome in the directory "$ScratchDir" (ScratchDir="/path/to/your/scratchdirectory/").

+## aDNAPrePro

+The first part of the pipeline, **aDNAPrePro** (**v1.0**), is now available.
+It contains scripts and customised code developed for the analysis of ancient human genomic data generated  the project **“The effect of long-term storage on ancient DNA samples”** (Master’s thesis).

 ## Pipeline workflow: